-- Our ability is to obtain new clients and repeat business from existing clients.
-Revenues from individual clients typically grow over time as we seek to increase the number and scope of services provided to each client and as clients increase the complexity and scope of the work outsourced to us also increases.
-Therefore, our ability to obtain new clients, as well as our ability to maintain and increase business from our existing clients, will have a significant effect on our results of operations and financial condition.
-During fiscal 2018, our revenue derived from our IT consulting services increased by 61.8% or \$18.0 million from fiscal 2017, all attributable to revenue growth from our new clients.
-IT consulting service revenue from new clients amounted to approximately \$4.1 million in fiscal 2018, offset with a reduction of revenue from our IT consulting services increased by 4.0% or \$1.1 million from fiscal 2016, all attributable to revenue growth from our new clients.
-IT consulting service revenue from new clients amounted to approximately \$2.5 million in fiscal 2017, offset with a reduction of revenue from our existing clients.
-Our revenues derived from our customized IT solution service significantly increased by 99.1% or \$0.9 million from fiscal 2016.
-The increase in revenue attributable to our new clients was approximately \$0.6 million and the rest of our growth was attributable to revenue from our existing clients. - Our ability is to expand our portfolio of service offerings.
-We intend to increase our revenues by continuing to expand our service offerings and providing quality service to our existing customers and to attract new customers.
-Through research and development, targeted hiring and strategic acquisitions, we have proactively invested in broadening our existing service lines, including those for serving our specific industry verticals. - Our ability is to attract, retain and motivate qualified employees.
+- Our ability to obtain new clients and repeat business from existing clients.
+Revenues from individual clients typically grow over time as we seek to increase the number and scope of services provided to each client, and as clients increase the complexity and scope of the work outsourced to us.
+Therefore, our ability to obtain new clients, as well as our ability to maintain and increase business from our existing clients, has a significant effect on our results of operations and financial condition.
+During fiscal 2019, our revenue derived from our IT consulting services increased by 30.9% or \$14.6 million from fiscal 2018, mainly attributable to revenue growth from our existing clients.
+IT consulting services revenue from new clients amounted to approximately \$4.9 million in fiscal 2019.
+During fiscal 2018, our revenue derived from our IT consulting services increased by 61.8% or \$18.0 million from fiscal 2017, mainly attributable to revenue growth from our existing clients.
+IT consulting services revenue from new clients amounted to approximately \$4.1 million in fiscal 2018. - Our ability to expand our portfolio of service offerings.
+We intend to increase our revenues by continuing to expand our service offerings, providing quality service to our existing customers and attracting new customers.
+Through research and development, targeted hiring and strategic acquisitions, we have proactively invested in broadening our existing service lines, including those for serving our specific industry verticals. - Our ability to attract, retain and motivate qualified employees.
 Our ability to attract, train and retain a large and cost-effective pool of qualified professionals, including our ability to leverage and expand our proprietary database of qualified IT professionals, to develop additional joint training programs with universities, and our employees' job satisfaction, will affect our financial performance.

-We use the following key operating metrics to oversee and manage the Company's business: (i) developing new business, (ii) focusing on the TCP/TDP training programs to provide highly trained and qualified employees to the clients; and (iii) retaining employees to continue to meet client everchanging needs.
+We use the following key operating metrics to oversee and manage the Company's business: (i) developing new business, (ii) spearheaded by the CLPS Academy, focusing on the TCP/TDP training programs to provide highly trained and qualified employees to the clients; and (iii) retaining employees to continue to meet client ever-changing needs.

 Our objective is to create value for both our customers and shareholders by enhancing our position as a leading IT services provider in the banking industry in China.
-We believe our strategic initiatives will continue to generate our sales growth, allow us to focus on managing capital and leveraging costs and drive margins to produce profitability and return on investment for our stockholders.
+We believe our strategic initiatives will continue to generate our sales growth, allow us to focus on managing capital, leveraging costs and driving margins to produce profitability and return on investment for our stockholders.

-Acquisitions
+Acquisitions and Investments